This is a guide on everything you need to know about framing in photography.

 Make sure that your camera is focusing on the objects and not the frame.

-You also need to make sure that the frame compliments the object and adds meanings and context to the object.
+You also need to make sure that the frame compliments the object and adds meaning and context to the object.

 Therefore, the frame should not overpower the object.